UL 924 Compliance vs Local Emergency Lighting Requirements Lecture

 Introduction

-Across most of the U.S., a UL 924 listing covers the product performance you need for compliant egress lighting.
-However, NYC and Chicago apply city-level requirements on top of UL 924—especially for exit sign design, materials, legibility, and placement.
+Across most of the U.S., a UL 924 listing covers the performance needed for compliant egress lighting.
+However, NYC and Chicago add city-level requirements—especially for exit sign design, materials, legibility, placement, and documentation.
 This guide highlights what changes and how to specify accordingly.
+For the lighting side in NYC, see NYC Guide: Emergency lighting requirements.

 UL 924: National Baseline